gsointerfaithimmigrantjustice@gmail.com | 336-540-4401 | Follow us on Facebook ↗

 New analysis of USCIS data shows dropping naturalization rates ahead of the midterms.

 "From January through March 2025, USCIS scheduled 151 initial interviews for ACRS naturalization clients.
 During the same period in 2026, USCIS scheduled just two initial interviews — a 99 percent decrease.
-This slowdown is taking a real toll on people's lives, leaving clients who have waited years and followed the law unable to move forward with jobs, travel, and peace of mind.
 These changes at USCIS are unprecedented and unwarranted."

 Read the Full Analysis →